music-of-the-ainur/almaren-framework/README.md

 DSL(Domain Specific Language) simplifies the task to flatten, select, alias and properly set the datatype.
 It's very powerful to parser complex data structures.

+### HTTP

+Start a HTTP keep-alive connection for each partition of the RDD and send a request for each row returning two columns, `header` and `body`.

 ### Target

 #### targetSql